Autoire | Things to See and Do in Autoire

 Autoire is a commune in the Lot department of the Midi-Pyrenees region.
-The village is set in pretty countryside surrounded by vineyards forests and limestone cliffs. it is a tradtional Quercy village constructed from the light stone of the area.
+The village is set in pretty countryside surrounded by vineyards forests and limestone cliffs. it is a traditional Quercy village constructed from the light stone of the area.
 Behind the church of St Pierre you can get wonderful views along the valley.

 Autoire’s known history can be dated back to the 11th century.
-The village was under control of the baronies of Castelnau then Gramat Autoire and later became a vassel city of the Viscount of Turenne.
+The village was under control of the baronies of Castelnau then Gramat Autoire and later became a vassal city of the Viscount of Turenne.
 Under this protection the city suffered little during the 100 years war, however when ruled by Viscount William of Beaufort it was besieged by the English who already had successful campaigns in Haut Quercy and ruled much of the area.
 The town was devastated in 1562 during the War of Religions by the Calvists and remained in turmoil until 1582.

 Today it is a pretty little village which in spring is loaded with flowers throughout the streets.